-As of October 2023, at least 24 States Parties are believed or known to have improvised mine contamination.78 Ten of these states have yet to clarify if any contamination with improvised mines includes victim-activated devices, which are prohibited by the Mine Ban Treaty.
+As of October 2023, at least 24 States Parties are believed or known to have improvised mine contamination.
+Ten of these states have yet to clarify if any contamination with improvised mines includes victim-activated devices, which are prohibited by the Mine Ban Treaty.
 Some of these states had not yet submitted an Article 7 report for calendar year 2022.

 In Burkina Faso, IED use by NSAGs has been recorded since 2016.
 Pressure-plate improvised antivehicle mines have been increasingly used since 2018, due to the introduction of measures which block signals to command-detonated IEDs.
 Casualties from improvised landmines were recorded in 2020, 2021, and 2022 in Burkina Faso.
-Most incidents involved vehicles such as cars, carts, and bicycles, though some incidents involved people walking.79 mined areas under its jurisdiction or control, but since 2014, improvised mines used by Boko Haram have caused casualties, particularly in the north on the border with Nigeria.80 The IED trigger mechanisms used are reportedly diverse and include victim-activated devices.81 An increase in IED use was reported in the Far North region of Cameroon since 2021, targeting state security forces.82 The extent of contamination is unknown but thought to be small.
+Most incidents involved vehicles such as cars, carts, and bicycles, though some incidents involved people walking.

 An abandoned car lies near several improvised mines after a mine explosion in al-Sagra village, in Iraq's Anbar governorate.
-The NPA is undertaking clearance in the area. © Marijn van Broekhoven/NPA, February 2023
+The NPA is undertaking clearance in the area.

+© Marijn van Broekhoven/NPA, February 2023